 Due in part to methodological and design features that are idiosyncratic to each, research into each of these theoretical models has developed somewhat in isolation of the others.
-Methodologically, constraining paths to be equal (our test of developmental equilibrium), has statistical advantages (e.g., model identification, convergence, improved parsimony, increased statistical power, ease of interpretation) that are completely aside from the substantive meaning associated with support for developmental equilibrium.
-Although individual studies, and particularly meta-analyses of the three models of ASC, evaluate the consistency of effects over different age groups, this is rarely based on true longitudinal data in which the same set of variables is administered to the same individuals over an extended developmental period.
+Methodologically, constraining paths to be equal (our test of develop- mental equilibrium) has statistical advantages (e.g., model identification, convergence, improved parsimony, increased statistical power, ease of interpretation) that are completely aside from the substantive meaning associated with support for developmental equilibrium.
+Although individual studies, and particularly meta- analyses of the three models of ASC, evaluate the consistency of effects over different age groups, this is rarely based on true longitudinal data in which the same set of variables is administered to the same individuals over an extended developmental period.
 Extending research into each of these ASC models, we posit new developmental perspectives on each through the integration of all three into a single study.
-From a developmental perspective, appropriate longitudinal data, strong theoretical models, and appropriate statistical analyses are important in testing the consistency of support for predictions over critical stages of development, such as the potentially turbulent years of early-to-middle adolescence considered here.
+From a developmental perspective, appropriate longitudinal data, strong theoretical models, and appropriate statistical analyses are important in testing the consistency of support for predictions over critical stages of development, such as the potentially turbulent years of early to middle adolescence considered here.

-The Present Study: A Priori Research Hypotheses and Research Questions school (Year 4 school grades in German and math) and in each of the subsequent five years of compulsory secondary schooling in Germany (math school grades, standardized math achievement tests and MSCs).
-We seek to demonstrate that three theories of self-concept formation, developmental equilibrium, and appropriate statistical methodology can be unified in a single model, as presented in Figure 1 (see footnote 1).
+The Present Study: A Priori Research Hypotheses and Research Questions

+Here we integrate and extend three major ASC models (REM, I/E, and BFLPE) to form an integrated ASC model in a longitudinal study of developmental equilibrium.
+Data (a representative sample of 3,370 students from 42 schools) were collected from the year before the start of secondary school (Year 4 school grades in German and math) and in each of the subsequent 5 years of compulsory secondary schooling in Germany (math school grades, standardized math achievement tests and MSCs).
+We seek to demonstrate that the three theories of self-concept formation, developmental equilibrium, and appropriate statistical methodology can be unified in a single model, as presented in Figure 1.1